mohith2017/Satellitevehicledetection_DIP_5thsem/README.md

 <br/>
 # Current limitations:
-  1)Blob detection is not fine tuned to specifically cars 2)Number of cars not shown
+  1)Blob detection is not fine tuned to specifically cars<br/>
+  2)Number of cars not shown

   <br/>